-Concordia University Texas expects students to log into class and participate by Sunday at 11:59 p.m. of the first week.
+Concordia University Texas expects students to log into class and participate by Friday at 11:59 p.m. of the first week.
 Doing so establishes intention to participate in the course.
 Students are encouraged to log in and participate in class often in order to maximize their educational experience.
 The census date for online undergraduate and graduate courses is at 11:59 p.m.
 (Central Time) on Day seven (7) of class.
+Students will not be dropped from courses after week one.
+It is the responsibility of the student to contact their Academic Planner if they would like to drop a course.